-The Organization has beneficial interest in assets held by the Community Foundation of Tampa Bay (the Community Foundation) of \$273,316 and \$255,148 as of August 31, 2023 and 2022, respectively.
+The Organization has beneficial interest in assets held by the Community Foundation of Tampa Bay (the Community Foundation) of \$291,129 and \$273,316 as of August 31, 2024 and 2023, respectively.
 These beneficial interests include the Charles Edward Manly II Fund, the Scholarship Fund, and the Big Brothers Big Sister of Tampa Bay Fund.
 In addition, in 2002, the Organization established an account with the Pinellas Community Foundation (PCF) in the amount of \$10,000.
 It is the intent of the donors and the Organization to accumulate donations and earnings until the fund reaches a balance of \$25,000.
-The Organization has beneficial interest in assets held by PCF of \$14,496 and \$13,786 as of August 31, 2023 and 2022.
-Earnings on the funds are distributed to the Organization semi-annually at a distribution rate determined by the respective foundation.
+The Organization has beneficial interest in assets held by PCF of \$15,545 and \$14,496 as of August 31, 2024 and 2023.
+The funds are held and invested by the Community Foundations for the Organizations benefit and is reported at fair value in the statements of financial position, with distributions and changes in fair value recognized in the statements of activities.

-NOTE F - BENEFICIAL INTEREST IN A DESIGNATED FUND
+NOTE E - BENEFICIAL INTEREST IN A DESIGNATED FUND

 The Organization has a beneficial interest in certain designated funds held by the Community Foundation.
 These designated funds came from sources other than the Organization that had explicitly granted variance power to the Community Foundation, so they are not recorded in the Organization's accompanying statements of financial position as an asset.
 Earnings on the endowment funds are distributed to the Organization quarterly and are recognized as unrestricted contributions in the statements of activities.
-The fair value of these designated funds are \$13,726 and \$13,351 as of August 31, 2023 and 2022, respectively.
+The fair value of these designated funds are \$14,819 and \$13,726 as of August 31, 2024 and 2023, respectively.

-NOTE G - FAIR VALUE MEASUREMENT
+NOTE F - FAIR VALUE MEASUREMENT